Items: 0 Price: £0

 Swiss Schmidt-Rubin M1918 Bayonet with Scabbard and Leather Frog.
 ED 2090. - ED 2090

 This Swiss Schmidt-Rubin M1918 Bayonet was made by Waffenfabrik Neuhausen which is stamped clearly to the ricasso on one side.
 It was manufactured for the M1911 short rifle and later used on the M1931 rifle.
 See pages 266 & 272 No 608 of The Bayonet Book by John Watts and Peter White.
 The blade us in very good condition, as is the wooden grip *see images*.
 The crossguard has the No –353378? stamped to it and a letter ‘P’ stamped to the pommel *light staining*.
 The scabbard has an inspection mark and is in good condition.
 The leather frog has the maker which is illegible and a number 45 Stamped to it.
 The leather and stitching is in fair order and is intact.
 The price includes UK delivery.
 ED 2090.
-(Box 2)
+(Other Countries Box 2)

 £225.00